AndreasHefti/flyKo/README.md

             ff_EndValue = 1f
             ff_Duration = 1000

-            // that is connected to the alpha value of the defines sprite ff_PropertyRef = ESprite.Property.TINT_ALPHA
+            // that is connected to the alpha value of the sprite of the entity ff_PropertyRef = ESprite.Property.TINT_ALPHA
         }
     }